saraklaasen/Mount-Meager/README.md

 ev_2126.h5: a raw data file that is processed in the notebook.\
 xyz.npy: gps information that is used in the notebook, it is stored as a numpy array.\
 func_shift.py: a function to apply precise timeshifts to data.\
-func_read.py: a function to read in the raw data into an obspy stream object.
+func_read.py: a function to read in the raw data into an obspy stream object.\
+animation.mp4: an animation containing three different events and their frequency content.